hytopiagg/sdk/docs/server.chunklattice.md

 </td><td>

 Set the block at a global coordinate by block type id, automatically creating a chunk if it doesn't exist.
-Use block type id 0 for air.
+Use block type id 0 for air (to remove a block).

 </td></tr>